GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 Forwarding with classful addressing:
 * forwarding without subnetting: each routing table has three columns:
 	1. The network address of the destination network tells us where the destination host is located.
 	2. The next-hop address tells us to which router the packet must be delivered for an indirect delivery.
-For direct deilvery it is empty.
+For direct delivery it is empty.
 	3. The interface number defines the outgoing interface from which the packet is sent out.
 The router is usually connected to several networks.
 Each connection has a different interface.
 * The algorithm implemented:
 	1. The destination address of the packet is extracted.